Here are two top-notch brewing methods that baristas have debated for years over which makes better coffee.

 But here’s my challenge to you 🙂

-If you enjoy the Hario V60 or pour over better than AeroPress, or if you disagree with this article, please tell me why!
+If you enjoy the Hario V60 or pour over better than AeroPress, or if you disagree with this article, please tell me why in the comments section!
 I would love to hear different opinions.

 I think AeroPress is a better brewing method than the Hario V60 or other pour overs, but I would love to hear why if you happen to disagree.
 Or maybe you agree, and you can feel free to give comments about that too!